yvonmeunier/portfolio/webgl/HelloTriangle/README.md

 ## Vertex Shaders

 Vertex shaders are programs that processes vertices into clip space vertices.
 Assuming that I use triangles to represent geometry, every time the shader generates 3 vertices the GPU uses them to make a triangle.
 It then figures out which pixels corresponds to the 3 points and then rasterizes the triangle aka draws it with pixels.
-For each pixel, it will call your Fragment shader to determine the pixel's color.
+For each pixel, it will call the Fragment shader to determine the pixel's color.

 In this tutorial, the provided coordinates are already in clip space.